The area around West Randolph Street in Chicago and the Fulton Market District is a foodie haven.

 I was very happy to see Soho House Chicago, as I’ve only been to the one in London and Berlin.
 As you’d expect from the Soho House chain, the décor is a mixture of chic and is also quite eccentric.
-We stayed for cocktails, which were excellent and also not overpowering with the alcohol content.
+We stayed for cocktails, which were excellent, and not too overpowering with the alcohol.

 The restaurant serves breakfast, lunch, dinner, and also drinks.
 Check the website beforehand to see what you want to order before you visit.

 113 N Green St, Chicago, IL 60607

 What else to see around West Randolph Street

 After filling your stomach from one of the Fulton Market restaurants, work off the calories by exploring the area.

 The area surrounding West Randolph Street is known for its colorful and symbolic street art.

 Have you visited Randolph Street and/or the Fulton Market district when in Chicago?
 Did you try any of the mentioned restaurants?
 Let me know your thoughts in the comments below.

 This area of Chicago is really for the locals, and is also a little out of the way from downtown.
 That said, if you want to stay close to this neighborhood, I suggest booking a few nights at The Robey.

 You’ll be near to Randolph Street and Fulton Market, and will also have an easy commute back to your Art Deco hotel.